barbu110/upb-pc-tema2-event-gateway/readme.txt

 However, storing extremely large amounts of messages can become a problem.
 A solution to this would be to use a memory-mapped file [mmap].
 This would even preserve messages accross numerous server "deaths".

+Running the System

+For ease of use, the system can be containerized.
+Due to the need to keep the source code private at all times, building the Docker image is required.
+However, the following instructions should suffice.
+Throughout the following Shell samples, it is assumed the commands are executed from within the root directory of the project.

+Building the container:

+   sudo docker build -t gateway_run .

+The container is based on Arch Linux.
+Building it may take up to 5 minutes, depending on the network speed.

+The container can run both the Gateway and Subscribers with or without Valgrind and allows keyboard input.

+Running the Gateway:

+   # without Valgrind
+   sudo docker run -it gateway_run gateway_server <port>

+   # with Valgrind
+   sudo docker run --env use_valgrind=yes gateway_server <port>

+The container will print its IP address within the bridge network.
+Sample output:

+   Host IP: 172.17.0.2

+   Running Gateway...
+   ==8== Memcheck, a memory error detector
+   ==8== Copyright (C) 2002-2017, and GNU GPL'd, by Julian Seward et al.
+   ==8== Using Valgrind-3.15.0 and LibVEX; rerun with -h for copyright info ==8== Command: bazel-bin/main/gateway_server 8500
+   ==8==

+Before running one or more Subscriber clients, please take note of the printed IP address and DO NOT close the Gateway Docker container.
+To run a Subscriber, the following command must be issued:

+   # without Valgrind
+   sudo docker run -it gateway_run subscriber <client_id> <server_ip> <server_port>

+   # with Valgrind
+   sudo docker run --env use_valgrind=yes -it gateway_run subscriber <client_id> <server_ip> <port>

+Upon successful run, the output should be similar to the following:

+   Host IP: 172.17.0.3

+   Running Subscriber...
+   ==8== Memcheck, a memory error detector
+   ==8== Copyright (C) 2002-2017, and GNU GPL'd, by Julian Seward et al.
+   ==8== Using Valgrind-3.15.0 and LibVEX; rerun with -h for copyright info ==8== Command: bazel-bin/main/subscriber victor 172.17.0.2 8500
+   ==8==
+   Connected to 172.17.0.2:8500

+The application is able to handle signals, so shutting down either the server or one of the Subscribers can be done either by pressing CTRL + C (to emit a SIGINT signal), or by typing "exit" from keyboard.